 It was also a pleasure to interview artist and writer Sarah Hart on the power of reimagined fairy tales from a feminist perspective and her creative PhD reworking Sleeping Beauty.
 In this episode we hear Sarah read one of her poems, and we will hear more from our chat in Part 2 of this episode Fairytales Continued.
 Our indie book feature is with Redrock Books & Gallery in Horsham, Victoria.

-Listen and subscribe here or scroll down for photos and info about our Kids writing comp!
+Listen and subscribe here or scroll down for photos, transcript, and info about our Kids writing comp!

 KIDS WRITING COMP: CHANGE THE STORY, CHANGE THE WORLD!